 - “The Sublime Moment” (1938) – Fetched $10.4 million in 2012.

-Given the historical performance of Dalí’s works, experts estimate that The Elephants could fetch between $12 million and $20 million if it were to appear at a major auction house.
-The investment potential of The Elephants is exceptionally strong, as it is one of Dalí’s most visually recognized pieces.
-Paintings from this period have appreciated at an annual rate of 7-10%, making them lucrative assets for collectors.
+Given the historical performance of Dalí’s works, experts estimate that The Elephants could fetch between $12 million and $20 million if it appeared at a major auction house.
+Paintings from this period have appreciated at an annual rate of 7 to 10%, making them genuinely lucrative assets for collectors with a long-term view.

 - Recognizability: This painting is highly celebrated in art history and is featured in books, prints, and educational materials.